gardusi/spotify-deduplicate/README.md

 # Spotify Duplicates Identifier
 Reads the user's songs and finds songs contained whithin different groups, such as different feelings or genres.
-This is a fairly simple client, which consist only of an Express server and a HTML page with embedded scripts for sorting and filtering playlists.

 ## How to Use